- Found in the operations order

-- Outlines PA activities in support of an operation or exercise
+- Outlines public affairs activities in support of an operation or exercise

-- Ensures that the PAO is provided with admin, logistics and other support
+- Ensures that public affairs officers are provided with admin, logistics and other support

 |